wandb/wandb/README.md

 pip install wandb --upgrade --pre
 ```

-Why should I switch to the new CLI?
-- Better support for Windows and Jupyter notebooks
-- Preview the upcoming release and share feedback

 ## Support

 This package is considered experimental but it is *Actively Supported*.
 Issues will be responded to within 1